 C. The National Shellfish Sanitation Program Model Ordinance requires shellfish harvesters to:

 1. Keep shellfish out of bilge water and protected from contamination from fuel, oil, and other contaminants; D. Contact Patti Fowler or Steve Murphey at N.C.
 Division of Marine Fisheries, P.O.
 Box 769, Morehead City, NC 28557

 2. Shade shellfish when necessary to reduce the chance of temperature abuse; and

 3. Protect shellfish from adulteration and contamination during transport.

-E. The intent of this proclamation is to implement National Shellfish Sanitation Program requirements that mandate measures to control the temperature of oysters and clams after harvest.
+E. This proclamation supersedes SS-1-2014 dated March 27, 2014.
+It reestablishes with no changes the National Shellfish Sanitation Program requirements that mandate measures to control the temperature of oysters and clams after harvest.
 These measures will reduce post-harvest growth of potentially hazardous, naturally occurring bacteria in these shellfish.